Feiyuyu0503/free-dall-e-proxy/README.md

 `free-dall-e-proxy` is a project that leverages the power of bots supported by the [coze](https://www.coze.com) (currently Telegram and Discord) to provide free access to OpenAI's DALL·E 3 image generation capabilities.
 This proxy service offers an OpenAI-standard API endpoint, allowing developers to easily integrate DALL·E 3 into their applications.

 ## Prerequisites
 Before you can start using `free-dall-e-proxy`, you need to configure agents on the [Coze platform](https://www.coze.com/docs/publish/telegram.html).
 These agents act as intermediaries, facilitating the communication between your application and the DALL·E 3 API through the supported bots.
+More details refer to [how_to_create_coze_agent](./docs/how_to_create_coze_agent.md).

 ## Deployment